Microchip-MPLAB-Harmony/smartenergy/readme.md

  - [Microchip MPLAB Harmony Pages]( https://microchip-mplab-harmony.github.io/ )

 This repository contains the MPLAB® Harmony 3 Power Line Communication (PLC) package.
-Refer to the following links for more information about PLC.
+Refer to the following link for more information about PLC.
  - [Microchip Smart Energy]( https://www.microchip.com/design-centers/smart-energy-products/power-line-communications )

-The PLC package supports initialization of Microchip PLC modem devices, PLC communication stacks such us G3 and PRIME, and development of standard PLC applications.
+The PLC package supports initialization of Microchip PLC modem devices, PLC communication stacks such as G3 and PRIME, and development of standard PLC applications.
 Refer to the following links for release notes, training materials, and interface reference information.
  - [Release Notes](./release_notes.md)